Upperclass Residential Learning Communities

 - SITE is open to students of all majors and minors who are interested in developing the skills, attitudes, behaviors, and vision necessary to be a successful innovator in all facets of life.
 This is a community that helps students foster their creativity and creative mindset, bringing them together to share their interests, ideas, and goals and encouraging one another to pursue opportunities and success within college and beyond.

 - Wellness is designed for students pursuing a balanced lifestyle, as it focuses on 8 dimensions of wellness: physical, emotional, social, intellectual, spiritual, occupational, environmental, and multicultural.
 Students are encouraged to explore these themes as they apply them to their life, navigating together the many ways to be successful in college in a balanced, healthy manner.

-- Complete and submit the Sophomore RLC Application by 11:59pm on February 10, 2017 via RoyalSync.
-The application can be accessed via this link: 2017-2018 Sophomore RLC Application
+- Complete and submit the Sophomore RLC Application by 11:59pm on February 11, 2018 via RoyalSync.
+The application will be linked here once it goes live (in late January).

-- Select your room and roommate during assigned times during the week of February 27, 2017.
+- Select your room and roommate during assigned times during the week of either February 19 or 26, 2018.

 - Not all students who apply may be accepted into the community.